Bryan Turner (businessman)

-Bryan Turner is a Canadian/American entertainment executive and entrepreneur.
+Bryan Turner is a Canadian–American entertainment executive and entrepreneur.
 He is perhaps best known for being the founder of Priority Records in 1985, which was “the country’s largest independent label in the mid-90s” according to the New York Times.
-Turner served as CEO and sold a portion of the business to EMI in 1996 and the remainder in 1998.
+Turner was CEO and sold a portion of the business to EMI in 1996 and the remainder in 1998.

 Turner has worked with a multitude of artists, including N.W.A, Dr. Dre, Ice Cube, Snoop Dogg, and Mack 10.
 He has also been involved in the production of numerous films, including Friday (1995) and Next Day Air.

 Career

 Turner moved to Los Angeles in 1980, beginning his career in the music industry at Capitol Records.
 He worked in special markets for one year, shortly followed by a five-year run at K-Tel International.
 At K-Tel, he specialized in curating compilation albums and negotiating licensing rights with labels for artists such as UTFO, Whodini, Run-DMC, and the Fat Boys.